lmscloud-io/moodle-tool_vault/README.md

 # Vault - Site migration #

-Vault allows you to make a full backup of the site, push it to the cloud and then restore on the other Moodle site.
+Vault allows you to make a **full backup of the site**, push it to the cloud and then **restore** on the other Moodle site.

 See also https://lmsvault.io/

+### Features:
+- Vault will export and import **database** structure, schema modifications, tables content and sequences.
+- Vault can restore not only into a different DB version but also into a **different DB type** (i.e. from mysql to postgres or vice versa);
+- Vault plugin does not need to have access to mysqldump or pgdump, database will be exported using Moodle DML.
+- Vault will export and import all **files**, regardless of the file system (local disk, S3, etc), the file system on the restored site can be different from the backup site;
+- Vault will export and import additional folders in the **dataroot**.
+- After restore Vault will perform some necessary **post-restore** actions, for example, purge caches, kill all sessions, optionally reset site identifier, optionally uninstall missing plugins etc.
+- Vault does not back up or restore Moodle code or add-on plugins code.
+- Vault does not back up or restore its own tables.
+- Other plugins can also be excluded during backup/restore (with some limitations).
+- You may choose to set passphrase during backup which will be used to encrypt uploaded files.
+Vault API never has access to your passphrase, it is only used to sign the requests to AWS S3.

 ### Requirements:
 - The site where you restore also has to have **Moodle installed**, it can be a fresh installation;
 - Plugin **tool_vault** has to be installed on both sites - where you backup and where you restore;
-- These two Moodle sites have to have the **same major version** and the site where you are restoring has to have at least the same version as the backup site;
+- The site where you are restoring has to have the same or higher Moodle version than the backup site;
 - Supported databases - **postgres**, **mysql** and **mariadb**.
-Other database types are not supported;
+Other database types are not yet supported;
 - There are some restrictions on database modifications, see below;
 - You need to have **enough space** in your temp folder on the backed up site and enough space to store downloaded files on the site where you plan to restore.

-### Features:
-- Vault will export and import **database** structure, schema modifications, tables content and sequences.
-- Plugin does not need to have access to mysqldump or pgdump, database will be exported using Moodle DML.
-- Vault will export and import all **files**, regardless of the file system (local disk, S3, etc).
-- Vault can backup site from postgres and restore it in mysql, backup the files from S3 file system and restore in local disk and so on.
-- Vault will export and import additional folders in the **dataroot**.
-- After restore Vault will perform some necessary **post-restore** actions, for example, purge caches, kill all sessions, optionally reset site identifier, etc.
-- Vault does not back up or restore its own tables.
-- You may choose to set passphrase during backup which will be used to encrypt uploaded files.
-Vault API never has access to your passphrase, it is only used to sign the requests to AWS S3.

 ## Site backup with Vault

 - Login as site administrator and navigate to **Site administration > Server > Vault - Site migration**
 - Before backup Vault performs a number of pre-checks.
 They can also be executed independently.
-The results are displayed on the 'Backup' page.
+The results are displayed on the 'Site backup' page.
 - Backup can be performed only when all pre-checks are successful, which means you have enough disk space, and do not have (or excluded) incompatible database schema modifications.
 The pre-checks will run again in the beginning of the backup process.
-- If you want to make some changes to what needs to be backed up, you can do it in the "Settings" section.
+- If you want to make changes to what needs to be backed up, you can do it in the "Settings" section.
-- When everything is ready, open the **"Backup"** section, register with the Vault cloud (or enter existing API key) and schedule a backup.
+- When everything is ready, open the **"Site backup"** section, register with the Vault cloud (or enter existing API key) and schedule a backup.
 - Backup will be performed during the next cron run.
 Every step is logged and you can monitor the process on the backup page.

 ### Protecting your backup site from accidental restores

-Ability to restore is already disabled by default when tool_vault is installed.
-Also restores are not possible if you did not register, enter API key or your API key does not support restores.
+Ability to restore is already disabled by default when `tool_vault` is installed.
+Also restores are not possible if you did not register, enter API key or your API key does not allow restores.

 If you want to additionally
 make sure that no other admin can accidentally restore something and wipe out production server, you can